Murder of Fred Fulton and Verna Decarie: Fugitive

+Legal proceedings

 First trial

 Despres' trial was originally scheduled for September 5, 2006.
 On August 4, 2006, however, Despres fired his lawyer, Randy Maillet, with whom he disagreed on how the defense should be presented.
 This caused a major delay and the trial date was moved to January 8, 2007.

 The Despres trial would be heard by a judge and not a jury.
 Judge Judy Clendening would preside over the case.
 The prosecution focused its case on the blood trail, DNA evidence, and his relations with Fulton.
 The prosecution stated Despres and Fulton were constantly fighting over the waterline, a conflict worsened by Despres' use of recreational drugs.

 On February 1, Despres lashed out at his new lawyer, Ed Derrah, accusing him of working for Al-Qaeda and Saddam Hussein.
 He demanded his lawyer be fired, but Clendenning refused his request.
 Derrah requested his client be sent for a psychological evaluation; Clendenning agreed and the trial was ended.

 Hearings were held on April 24, 25 and 26, 2007.
 During this time, one expert, Dr. Louis Theriault, said that Despres was unfit to stand trial due to the fact he believe Despres had paranoid schizophrenia.
 Jeannie, Despres' mother, backed this up by saying her son seemed to act strangely since the age of 17.
 Another expert testified that Despres was in fact fit to stand trial and that medication could help any mental disorder he was facing.
 Clendenning disagreed with that theory and ruled that Despres was unfit to stand trial on April 26.

 On July 11, 2007, Despres was brought before the provincial mental health review board which found that he had responded well to treatment and was in fact fit to stand trial.
 A new trial was promptly ordered.